jun-hY/obsidian_study/24-2 기말/네트워크/ARP, DNS, DHCP, 전송계층 체크포인트.md

 ![](https://itexamanswers.net/wp-content/uploads/2020/05/2_i206128v1n1_206128-1.jpg)

 - the amount of data that can be sent at one time
-- **the amount of data that can be sent before an acknowledgment is required**
+- the amount of data that can be sent before an acknowledgment is required ✅
 - the total number of bits received during this TCP session
 - a random number that is used in establishing a connection with the 3-way handshake